-- 5. Connect the power supply to the power connector on your DSRIQ-SRL module.
-The cable expander can be used to power up to four DSRIQ-SRL modules from a single power supply. - 4.
-Connect the DSRIQ-SRL module power supply to an appropriate AC wall outlet.
+- 4. Connect the power supply to the power connector on your DSRIQ-SRL.
+The cable expander can be used to power up to four DSRIQ-SRL modules from a single power supply. - 5.
+Connect the DSRIQ-SRL power supply to an appropriate AC wall outlet.
 Power up your serial device.
-See Appendix C for more information on DSRIQ-SRL modules.
+See Appendix B for more information on DSRIQ-SRL modules.